Proctorme/eye-by-proctorme-doc/readme.md

 - `event` — Type of event that was triggered
 - `flagId` — ObjectId of the flag
 - `candidateId` — ID of the candidate associated with the flag
-- `examId` — ID of the exam associated with the flag
+- `examId` — ID of the exam / assessment associated with the flag
 - `type` — string describing the flag type (enum-like)
 - `mediaUrl` — optional URL to media (image/audio)
+- `domain` - domain of the assessment platform
 - `description` — optional text describing the event
 - `createdAt` — timestamp when the flag was created